SamyraMara/SamyraMara/README.md

 - 👋 Hi, I’m @SamyraMara
 - 👀 I’m interested in learning about programming
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning C/C++ and python
-- 💞️ I’m looking to collaborate on open-source projects related to C and C++
+- 💞️ I’m looking to collaborate on open-source projects related to C/C++ and python
 - 📫 How to reach me: samyrinhamara@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love reading and playing games in my free time!